VNOI-Admin/OJ/README.md

 Check out [**DMOJ/judge-server**](https://github.com/DMOJ/judge-server) for more judging backend details.

 ### Notes for installation:
+- To support cpp checker, I have to use a python wrapper, by default, the cpp checker will have 512 MB ram, 3 seconds running time limit, 10 seconds compile time limit.
+You should change its setting in [wrapper_checker_template/template.py](wrapper_checker_template/template.py)
+- To support `testlib.h`, you need to copy the [testlib.h](wrapper_checker_template/testlib.h) to g++ include path in judge server.
+To speed up compiler time, you may create the precompiled header.
 - The admin page (/admin) will redirect to `localhost:8081` if you use `python3 manage.py demo`, there is 2 ways to fix it:
     1. You can change that in [demo.json](judge/fixtures/demo.json)
     2. You can go to the admin page, scoll down to file the `Sites` settings.
-- To support cpp checker, I have to use a python wrapper, by default, the cpp checker will have 512 MB ram, 3 seconds running time limit, 10 seconds compile time limit.
-You should change its setting in [wrapper_checker_template/template.py](wrapper_checker_template/template.py)

 ## Some useful script: